Harishchanti/caching-techniques/README.md

-This is project contains Spring boot applcition demonstrating how to use Aerospike and Redis cache.Factory Design pattren is used
+This is project contains Spring boot applcition demonstrating how to use Aerospike and Redis cache and monotoring using prometheus (time serices data base).

+- Used Factory Design pattren

 Test this application as below: